Mansikushwaha12/XenonStack-Tech-Assignment/README.md

 To complete the deployment of the backend file so that login signup works properly.
 Currently, only Google Signup is working on the deployed link.

+## Note

+Please try using google auth 1-2 times, if not working.